What is gum disease (gingivitis)?

-What is the difference between gingivitis and periodontital disease?
+What is the difference between gingivitis and periodontitis?

-When the underlying bone gets infected, it will start to recede away from the teeth and form deep gum pockets.
-These pockets collect plaque and bacteria as they are very difficult to keep clean, and more bone loss occurs.
-As periodontal disease progresses and more bone tissue is lost, the teeth may eventually become loose and fall out.
+When the underlying bone gets infected, the gums will start to recede away from the teeth and form deep gum pockets.
+This is called attachment loss.
+These pockets readily collect plaque and bacteria.
+Because these pockets are very difficult to keep clean, more bone loss occurs.
+As periodontal disease progresses into later stages (early, moderate, and advanced) and more bone tissue is lost, the gum pockets are deeper and the teeth may eventually become loose and fall out.

 What causes gum disease?